John Street (snooker referee)

-Arthur John Street (3 January 1932 - 6 January 2009) better known as John Street, was an English professional snooker referee.
+John Street (3 January 1932 - 6 January 2009) was an English professional snooker referee.
+He refereed 12 Masters finals, and five World Championship finals between 1980 and 1995.

+He was born in Exmouth, Devon, and was evacuated to Bishop Auckland for four years during World War II.
+When he was 17 in 1950 he contracted tuberculosis and was hospitalised for 14 months.
+Unable to continue playing table tennis after this, he took up snooker.
+He started refereeing matches in 1960.
+He started working for the Pearl Assurance company in 1968, and was an insurance agent until leaving the role to focus on refereeing professionally in 1986.
+He was appointed by the World Professional Billiards and Snooker Association as their Referee Assessor/Coach in 1995.
+His final match was at the 1997 Benson & Hedges Masters final when Steve Davis defeated Ronnie O'Sullivan 10–8 after trailing 4–8.
+The match was interrupted by a woman streaking.

+Street married Jean in 1953 and had three daughters.
+In 1998 he co-authored The Billiards and Snooker Referees' Handbook with Peter Rook.
+He died from lung disease at Whipton Hospital in Exeter on 6 January 2009, aged 77.

 Early life

-Street was born in Exmouth, Devon on 3 January 1932, the son of Ivy Mary (née Olver) (1908–1954) and Edgar Gordon Street (1905–1950).
+John Street was born in Exmouth, Devon on 3 January 1932, the son of Gordon and Ivy.
 During World War II he was evacuated to Bishop Auckland for four years.
 When he was 17 in 1950 he contracted tuberculosis and was hospitalised for 14 months.
 Street had competed at the 1949 English Table tennis Championship, but as the effects of his illness impacted his ability to participate in that sport, he took up snooker at Archie Oliver's snooker hall in Waterbeer Street, Exeter.
 He worked as an apprentice engineer, then as a salesperson at a tailor before returning to engineering and then working for a bookmaker.